Pre-eclampsia: Immune modulation

-More recent studies, though, have called these concepts into question.
-The human body contains a placental barrier to prevent the immune cells of the mother from destroying the cells of the placenta, and no definitive link has been found between partner selection and adverse pregnancy outcomes, despite many attempts by researchers.
+Regardless of these pieces of suggestive evidence, no definitive link has been found between T-cells overcoming the many layers of protection against killing placental trophoblasts and failing pregnancies as of 2019.

+Another group of immune cells has gained some recognition, however.
+The main maternal leukocytes present at the time of implantation are uterine natural killer cells (uNKs), not T-cells.
+NK cells use KIR receptors on their surface to recognize the HLA-C molecules on the surfaces of extravillous trophoblast (EVT) cells.
+In cases of disorders of pregnancy associated with defective placentation (pre-eclampsia, unexplained stillbirth, fetal growth restriction), the combination of a mother homozygous for a KIR A haplotype and a fetus carrying a C2^{+}HLA-C allele is over-represented compared to the normal population.
+Immunogenetic studies have further revealed the importance of EVT recognition by uNK. uNKs appear to play a role in remodeling the spinal arteries of the placenta, but not much is known about what they do exactly in normal and abnormal pregnancies.

 Treatment

 The definitive treatment for pre-eclampsia is the delivery of the baby and placenta.
 The danger to the mother persists after delivery, and full recovery can take days or weeks.
 The timing of delivery should balance the desire for optimal outcomes for the baby while reducing risks for the mother.
 The severity of the disease and the maturity of the baby are primary considerations.
 These considerations are situation-specific, and management will vary with situation, location, and institution.
 Treatment can range from expectant management to expedited delivery by induction of labor or caesarean section.
 In the case of preterm delivery, additional treatments, including corticosteroid injection to accelerate fetal pulmonary maturation and magnesium sulfate for prevention of cerebral palsy, should be considered.
 Important in management is the assessment of the mother's organ systems, management of severe hypertension, and prevention and treatment of eclamptic seizures.
 Separate interventions directed at the baby may also be necessary.
 Bed rest is not useful and is thus not routinely recommended.